Frequently Asked Questions

 -

-The moves I make might be incremental, but they are impactful.
+The moves I make might be incremental, but they are intentional and impactful.
 And, you can rest assured I won’t make changes for change’s sake.

-I am different because I actually listen to make sure I achieve the artist’s vision.
+So what sets me apart?
+I listen—not just to the sound, but to the story, the emotion, and the intent behind it.
 I listen to make sure the audience will feel that intent and excitement.
 I listen to provide feedback and ensure that the mix is complete.
 I listen to guide the process of refining and finishing the record.

-As a former artist, producer, recording studio owner, and mixing engineer, I get what you’re going for and what you need to get there; I’ve been there before.
+As a former artist, producer, studio owner, and mix engineer, I’ve stood on all sides of the glass.
+I understand what you’re aiming for—and what it takes to get there—because I’ve been in your shoes.

 -